NixOS/rfcs/rfcs/0127-issues-warnings.md

 - `name`: Optional but recommended.
 Give the issue a custom name for more easy filtering
 - `date`: Required.
 An ISO 8601 `yyyy-mm-dd`-formatted date from when the issue was added.
 - `urls`: Optional, list of strings.
 Can be used to link issues, pull requests and other related items.
-- `resolved`: Optional.
-Indicate that the issue is resolved so that it does not generate a warning anymore.

 Other attributes are allowed.
 Some message kinds may specify additional required attributes.